Whether you’re shopping for fresh pine garland or a pre-lit, faux pine garland, learn everything you need to know!

 Pine garland is affordable because it’s a renewable resource and they are a fast growing evergreen.
 The artificial pine garlands often come with a little snow or flocking edges, mimicking the look of these evergreens in the wild.

-Fresh pine can last up to two weeks inside your home, and much longer outdoors if you’re in a seasonal climate.
+Fresh pine can last up to two weeks inside your home, and much longer outdoors if you’re in a seasonal climate, though I have been successful maintaining it for up to a month using tips shared below!

 - Spritz with water daily.